docusign/docusign-esign-php-client/README.md

 ### Launchers

 DocuSign provides a sample application referred to as a [Launcher](https://github.com/docusign/eg-03-php-auth-code-grant).
 The Launcher contains a set of 18 common use cases and associated source files.
-These examples use DocuSign&#39;s [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.
+These examples use DocuSign's [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.

 ## Proof-of-concept applications

 If your goal is to create a proof-of-concept application, DocuSign provides a set of [Quick Start](https://github.com/docusign/qs-php) examples.
-The Quick Startexamples are meant to be used with DocuSign&#39;s [OAuth Token Generator](https://developers.docusign.com/oauth-token-generator), which will allow you to generate tokens for the Demo/Sandbox environment only.
+The Quick Startexamples are meant to be used with DocuSign's [OAuth Token Generator](https://developers.docusign.com/oauth-token-generator), which will allow you to generate tokens for the Demo/Sandbox environment only.
 These tokens last for eight hours and will enable you to build your proof-of-concept application without the need to fully implement an OAuth solution.

 ## OAuth Implementations